Rise of Nations: Thrones and Patriots: Governments

-Once the player builds the Senate building, he or she may choose a government "upgrade" of either a Despotism or a Republic, each giving the player a different permanent gameplay bonus.
+After constructing the Senate building, the player may choose a government "upgrade" of either a Despotism or a Republic, each giving the player a different permanent gameplay bonus.
 Each government has a different "Patriot", effectively a stronger version of the "General" unit with different bonuses, depending on which government is chosen.
 They are used during combat to assist players in battle.
 A player can only have one Patriot unit at a time.
 When a Patriot unit is killed, a new one is automatically created in the Senate afterwards.

 After reaching the Gunpowder Age, the player may choose to upgrade to either a Monarchy or a Democracy, each with its own different permanent gameplay bonus, and then after reaching the Industrial Age, the player may upgrade again, to either Capitalism or Socialism.
 The previous gameplay bonuses remain, allowing players to select the most appropriate combination of benefits as the game evolves.